Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 ↓
 Any Personnel not yet listed

-Within the following locations, including the land 50 studs away from the perimeter of the official boundary of the location, or elsewise close to reasonable boundary, during normal operation:
+1) Within the following locations, including the land 50 studs away from the perimeter of the official boundary of the location, or elsewise close to reasonable boundary, during normal operation:

-The Test Subject Zone, “Lower Area”:
+*a) The Test Subject Zone, “Lower Area”:*

 Personnel ranking Classification - O
 ↓